 Some websites tend to block their content for some users by blocking their IP address to accessing web resources.
 However, if you buy residential proxy packages, you have nothing to worry about.
 Residential proxies are deemed safe because your IP changes either with every request or at every few minutes, so their access is usually granted on even the most rigorous websites (provided the rotating IP address assigned for a particular request is not blacklisted by the website).

 - They’re expensive but valuable (in certain situations)

-As we mentioned previously, their price is not something to look forward to.
+As we mentioned previously, their price is not something to look forward.
 Most residential proxies are very expensive.
-Still, it's better to invest in a couple of legitimate residential proxies than pay the same money to have a large number of datacenter proxies spoofed as real user’s IP.
-And if you know where to look, you might find some cheap residential proxies.
+Still, it’s better to invest in a couple of legitimate residential proxies than paying the same money to have a large number of datacenter proxies spoofed as real user’s IP (that what scam residential providers do).

 The Difference Between the Datacenter and Residential Proxies

-Datacenter and residential rotating proxies are essentially the same thing — they both enable users to hide their IP address.
-Be that as it may, there is a major difference between how they do it.
+Datacenter and rotating residential proxies are essentially doing the same thing — they both enable users to hide their IP address.
+Be that as it may, there is a major difference between how they manage it.

-First of all, although datacenter proxies are more widespread, residential proxies are generally newer, but not necessarily better.
+First of all, although datacenter proxies are more popular, residential proxies are generally newer, but not necessarily better.
 Datacenter proxies are cheaper and more accessible to the general public.
-That’s why datacenter proxies, especially public ones have been used for malicious purposes.
-However, it is expected that, once they become more popular, even residential ones will be used for malicious purposes.

 Both of these proxy types will hide your PC or server’s IP address successfully.
 However, with a residential proxy, your IP used to connect to the Internet will be changed with every request or every few minutes.
 Whereas a data center (private) proxy will always connect you to the Internet through the same IP address (the server’s IP).